SocietyForArtisticResearch/rc-pandoc-help/10-admin-2-reference.md

 	Allows users to submit expositions with embedded external content.
 * __Allow limited research publication to this portal.__
 	Allows users to request limited publication to a portal.
+* __Accept submission of html based expositions__.
+Allows users to submit using the HTML based editor.
+Since the HTML-based expositions cannot be directly edited in the RC, editing content will have to happen outside of the RC.
+The default is to have this option turned off.
 * __Degrees can be submitted to this portal.__
 	Degrees no longer exist, only for legacy reasons.
 * __Applications can be submitted to this portal.__